What is Country Risk?

 - Not only investors but such analysis also helps corporations in formulating strategies suited to a particular country’s environment.
 Such strategic planning helps them treat different countries differently.

 - It includes both economic and political risks.
-Measurement provides a tentative idea of the economic health and the political environment of a country.
-This 2-pronged approach to risk assessment is very beneficial for governments also who can devise their foreign policies accordingly.
+Measurement provides a tentative idea of the financial health and the political environment of a country.
+This 2-pronged approach to risk assessment is very beneficial for governments who can devise their foreign policies accordingly.